-In order to prevent hazards in the case of a roll-over or collision, all parts of the fuel storage and supply system, and all parts of the engine air and fuel control systems (including the throttle or carburetor, and the complete air intake system, including the air cleaner and any air boxes) must lie within the surface defined by the top of the roll bar and the outside edge of the four tires (see figure 7).
+In order to prevent hazards in the case of a roll-over or collision, all parts of the fuel storage and supply system, and all parts of the engine air and fuel control systems (including the throttle or carburetor, and the complete air intake system, including the air cleaner and any air boxes) must lie within the surface defined by the top of the roll bar and the outside edge of the four tires (see figure 8).

-All fuel tanks must lie within the major structure of the chassis as defined in 3.3.1.
+All fuel tanks must lie within the Major Structure of the Frame as defined in 3.3.1.